kritmank/MotorDetection/README.md

-# NSC Project
+# Motor Detector
 ## DC motor effiency detection using Oscilloscope and DC supply
 This project is to detect DC motor quality by observing its working using matplotlib.pyplot to plot graph received from oscilloscope.

-This project is created for NSC(National Software Contest) project.
+This project is created for NSC(National Software Contest) 2022.

 ## MainGUI contains
 1. Motor rotation graph